libpqxx

 Use this only if the underlying string is zero-terminated.

-When you construct a zview, you are promising that if the data pointer is non-null, the underlying string is zero-terminated.
+When you construct a zview, you are promising that the data pointer is non-null, and the underlying string is zero-terminated.
 It otherwise behaves exactly like a std::string_view.

 The terminating zero is not "in" the string, so it does not count as part of the view's length.